SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Addon-Jam/Addon-Jam-2021.md

 | ----- | -------- | ------------ | --------- |
 | _Alchemy and Herbalism_ | May 22nd - May 31st | 6 | 2 |

-The Theme was intentionally vague and open for interpretation.<br>
+The Theme was intentionally vague and open for interpretation.

-Teams or multiple submissions per user were allowed.<br>
+Teams or multiple submissions per user were allowed.

-Everyone of the participants (except for one) has agreed on having their full review published online.<br>
+Everyone of the participants (except for one) has agreed on having their full review published online.

 The submissions are ordered by their score, so the first submission listed here has also achieved first place.

 Every submission was reviewed by a total of 2 reviewers based on the following 6 categories:

 * **Accuracy** _How well was the theme incoporated?_
 * **Creativity** _Were the ideas behind that submission interesting enough?_
 * **Innovation** _Does the submission feature innovative and new mechanics or is just a copy/paste of the tutorial?_